 success & you @ WMU | Spring 2018

 March 7, 2018 | 12 - 4:30pm -- lunch will be served

 Bernhard Center South Ballroom

-This event is sponsored by Broncos FIRST, a grant adminstered by the Center for Research on Instructional Change in Postsecondary Education (CRICPE), and the Office of Assessment and Undergraduate Studies.
+This event is sponsored by Success@WMU and Broncos FIRST, a grant administered by the Center for Research on Instructional Change in Postsecondary Education (CRICPE).
 If you have any questions please e-mail the Broncos FIRST team by clicking here or give us a call at (269) 387-1707.